 Click any thumbnail on this page to view a larger version.

 COTTLE COUNTY, TX - For the tenth straight year, the Lord has allowed me to make expeditions to the Great Plains during tornado season.
-This year's first major chase trip has already resulted in one tornado, and a massive one at that.
+This year's first major weather expedition has already resulted in one tornado, and a massive one at that.
 More photogenic tornadoes occured with storms to our north (east of Amarillo), but I'm very satisfied that we were blessed to be able to see a large wedge - possibly the most significant tornado of the day.

 Upon completing several work tasks, I left St. Louis by mid-afternoon on Wednesday, headed for Tulsa.
-The next morning, I hooked up with the longtime Tulsa chase group consisting of Justin Teague, Greg McLaughlin, Joseph Tyree and Steve Bluford.
+The next morning, I hooked up with the longtime Tulsan expedition group consisting of Justin Teague, Greg McLaughlin, Joseph Tyree and Steve Bluford.
 We departed in Greg's vehicle (caravanning with Steve's truck) and headed toward our target in the Texas Panhandle.
 Keith Minor would join our convoy later.